ryanstout/stoutlang/docs/why_a_new_language.md

 ## Performance and Readable Code

 In the past, languages sat along a line between `readable/easy to understand` and `performant`.
-The more performant languages got, the more the programmer had to handle and describe to the compiler so it could optimize. (or the more escape hatches the language had to provide to allow hand written optimized code).
+The more performant the language, the more the programmer had to handle and describe to the compiler so it could optimize. (or the more escape hatches the language had to provide to allow hand written optimized code -- think of C's memory model for example, the source of thousands of security issues).

-The reason for this linear correlation often is down to the information available to the compiler.
+The reason for this linear correlation between complexity and performance often is down to the information available to the compiler.
 Languages that provided the compiler more information at compile time can perform optimizations not possible in languages with less information.
 Something as simple as the compiler having access to the lifetimes of an object can deliver orders of magnitude faster code.

 Rust for example requires explicit annotation of value lifetimes in order for the compiler to understand what optimizations are permissable.
 Functional languages like Haskell can gather this information from things like the IO monad, but monadic code is difficult to write and understand.

 We believe Effect Types provide the best of both worlds, extremely fast code (especially for parallel workflows), and code that is extremely simple to read and understand.
 Effect types allow for extremely clean code while still maintaining the data needed to perform the most advanced optimizations.
 Effect types allow the complexity of informing the compiler about various side effects to be pushed into the standard library and can be completely transparent to the user.

 Writing purely functional code gives the compilers a full understanding of how data flows.
-New algorithms now let us build an optimizer that delivers the same performance as complex to write hand optimized code: (see https://www.microsoft.com/en-us/research/uploads/prod/2023/05/fip-tr-v2.pdf)
+New algorithms now let us build an optimizer that delivers the same performance as complex to write hand optimized code: (see [1](https://www.microsoft.com/en-us/research/uploads/prod/2023/05/fip-tr-v2.pdf) and [2](https://halide-lang.org/papers/halide_autoscheduler_2019.pdf))

 ## Security